 Cedar Place housing transition principles

-- There will be the same number of housing units in the new Cedar Place.
+- There are the same number of housing units in the new Cedar Place as the original Cedar Place.

-- Tenants will be able to stay in their homes until the new affordable housing building is completed.
-Tenants will not need to move during construction.
+- Tenants were able to stay in their homes until the new affordable housing building was completed.
+Tenants did not need to move during construction.

-- Tenants moving into the new Cedar Place will continue to pay the same rent as before, unless their income or family size has changed.
+- Tenants at the new Cedar Place continue to pay the same rent as before, unless their income or family size changed.

-- BC Housing will assign the new apartments in the building to families through a fair and equitable process based on household need.
+- BC Housing assigned the new apartments in the building to families through a fair and equitable process based on household need.

-- BC Housing will cover reasonable costs for moving and utilities reconnection, such as telephone or cable TV.
+- BC Housing covered reasonable costs for moving and utilities reconnection, such as telephone or cable TV.

-- Tenants will be provided with open communication and clear information through the redevelopment process.
+- Tenants were provided with open communication and clear information through the redevelopment process.